2 0 2 6 A A P C O N F E R E N C E

 GMT+1200 NZ • 6pm - 7.30pm NZT • 4pm - 5.30pm AEST

-In Person: MSB 1.36 • Waikato Management School • University of Waikato
+In Person: Waikato Management School • University of Waikato - Te Whare Wānanga o Waikato

 Online: Via Zoom.

-JEREMY MAYALL - MC
+JEREMY MAYALL - Panel Facilitator

 CEO of Creative Waikato / Toi Waikato

 Jeremy is an advocate for arts, culture and creativity and the role that they play as an essential part of community wellbeing.
+He is a composer, musician, artist, producer and researcher who is committed to making the world a more interesting place.

 Born and raised in Kirikiriroa, Jeremy is a passionate arts champion (hypebeast), and is fascinated by the interrelationships between sound, time, space, the senses, and the human experience.